sharriet/tools4learning/README.md

 + Sorrel Harriet (Learning-as-a-Service) [4As for Reflective Questioning](https://www.laas.consulting/resources/4As-reflective-questioning-framework.pdf) - a tool and guidance to support the use of reflective questioning during your interactions
 + Webber, E. (2016) [Building Successful Communities of Practice](https://emilywebber.co.uk/building-successful-communities-of-practice/).
 Tacit.
 + Matthew Skelton (2018) [Team Cognitive Load Assessment](https://github.com/TeamTopologies/Team-Cognitive-Load-Assessment) - a template to help you assess team cognitive load (which needs managing in order to create conditions for learning.)
++ Sorrel Harriet (2023) [Feedback through the Lens of Observability](https://miro.com/app/board/uXjVMofy2I8=/) - activity and tool to help your team think more holistically about feedback.
+Based on a DevOps Days London 2023 Ignite Talk, [Want to build a feedback culture?
+First focus on observability](https://www.youtube.com/watch?v=hWJabHSiDXI).
+Password: laasdevops

 ## Tools for larger systems and leaders